 In 2018, the attainment in the phonics screening check were for the first time, compared with attainment in the key stage 2 reading test.
-Included in the analysis were only those pupils with a phonics screening record in 2013 and a reading test record in 2018.
+Included in the analysis were only those pupils with a phonics screening record and a reading test record.

-Pupils in year 1 in 2013 were the second cohort to take the phonics screening check, which was introduced in 2012.
-Pupils who did not meet the expected standard in year 1 were required to retake the check in year 2.
-Pupils' 2018 KS2 reading test records were matched to their year 1 and/or year 2 phonics outcomes.
-95% of KS2 pupils matched to either a year 1 or year 2 phonics data record from 2013 and 2014 respectively.
+Pupils' KS2 reading test records are matched to their year 1 and/or year 2 phonics outcomes.
+95% of KS2 pupils match to either a year 1 or year 2 phonics data record.